My Top 35 Halloween Favorites: Demons & Devils

 And yeah, even though it wasn't specified, I view the killer truck in this flick as a demon-possessed semi.
 Kinda like Christine, but bigger, rustier & with eighteen wheels.

+Angie Albright is a decent, upstanding, God-fearing young woman who is ready to break out into her own.
+And in order to kickstart her road to financial independence, she decides to answer an ad for a babysitter job.
 After the parents of the child that she is sitting go off into their planned " date night", she comes to discover that the household isn't as God fearing as she is.
-But, every family has it's secret demons.
-And sometimes, what makes those demons so secret, is that they need sitting.
+But every family has its secret demons.
+And sometimes, what can make those demons so secret, is that they need sitting.

 After the surprise success of the first flick, Bruce Campbell revisits the role as the teenage kid who comes back to the cabin in the woods and settle a score.
 But this time, he taking names and kicking Ash.